Tokyo: 5 Questions with Japan’s Top Auteur Hirokazu Kore-eda

 The Hollywood Reporter sat down with the director on a brilliantly clear autumn afternoon in the Japanese capital for a brief chat about recent trends in the country’s film industry (Kore-eda declined to discuss his next film, his first Korean-language feature, Baby, Box, Broker, which will star Song Kong-ho and Bae Doona).

 For quite a few years, you have been advocating for change at the Tokyo International Film Festival, and it seems some of those ideas are now being implemented.
-What’s your assessment of the changes the Tokyo festival has made so far, and what else do you think would be help?
+What’s your assessment of the changes made so far, and what else do you think would be helpful?

 Of course, there are many things we can learn from the Korean film industry.
 One thing we can learn from is the success of the Busan International Film Festival, which I think is closely connected to the success of the whole Korean industry.
 That festival was launched and cultivated in a very good way — the way they supported young Korean directors over the years and cultivated the whole Korean audience’s appreciation of cinema.
 Busan is actually a much younger festival than Tokyo, but they have built it into one of the world’s most important festivals.
 That’s another one of the factors that made me want to get involved in improving the Tokyo festival.